AzFoxxo/Quirky-Virty/README.md

 - `BANK_B` - The B bank is free memory bank you can write and read to freely

 #### Bank A
-Bank A is reservsed for ROM, it cannot be written to directly or read for security reasons.
+Bank A is reserved for ROM, it cannot be written to directly or read for security reasons.
 The last byte is automatically set to `HLT` instruction even if ROM cannot fit with this change.

 #### Bank B and general purpose banks
 Bank B is the general purpose memory bank.
 Addressable locations from 0 to 247 may be used for anything you want.
 The last eight addressable spaces are reserved for devices.
 The lower four addressable locations contain memory bank information which is read only with the upper four containing device information (if supported device is plugged in).